jay-johnson/spylunking/docs/source/index.rst

 Drill down into your logs with an integrated, colorized logger and search tools set up with the included Splunk docker sandbox.

-This documentation is for the `Spylunking project <https://github.com/jay-johnson/spylunking>`__.
 This repository is an example on using the Splunk HEC REST API running in a docker container with a python logger.
 It supports using previously-shared Splunk tokens or logging in using user and password as arguments or environment variables.

 This project holds a Splunk-ready python logger with search tools for quickly finding logs published to the included Splunk docker sandbox.
 Here's what your logs can look like using spylunking with the included, docker Splunk web app: